v923z/micropython-ulab/docs/ulab-change-log.md

 Mon, 04 Nov 2019

-version
+version 0.25

-    added first implementation of sort, and fixed section on compilating the module in the manual
+    added first implementation of sort, and fixed section on compiling the module in the manual

 Thu, 31 Oct 2019